AGoliath/webstack/readme.md

 ### grunt deploy magic

-The grunt deploy task creates a dist version out of your source files within the app folder.
+The grunt deploy task creates a dist version out of your app folder.
-Here is a short overview of what it does exactly (check the gruntfile for details)
+Here is a short overview on what it does exactly (check the gruntfile for details)

 Please note: By design it does not execute the grunt generateIndex task.
 I expect the dist version to behave exactly like the app version, I don´t want any other stuff to be added when I deploy (except for language file updates)